peterklipfel/personal_site_hugo/content/blog/book_review_your_music_and_people.md

 date: 2020-12-04T16:57:46-04:00
 draft: false
 tags: ["books"]
-summary: "10/10 - This is now on my yearly reading list.
+description: "10/10 - This is now on my yearly reading list.
 This book is relevant to anyone who wants to be an entrepreneur or an artist of any sort.
 Super concise.
 Very articulate"
 ---

 # Recommendation